 Who Comes To Camp?

-Our camp families come in all shapes and sizes, and range in age from from 3 months to 80 years.
+Our camp families come in all shapes and sizes, and have ranged in age from from 3 months to 80 years.
 Families at camp may span multiple generations or be a single person.
 What all of our families have in common is curiosity, a willingness to learn, and a longing for more connection and harmony, in their family, their community, and in the world.

 Camp information